1. Do I have to pay to volunteer with Intiwawa ?

-Yes, we require all volunteers to be vaccinated against COVID-19, both for protecting yourself during your stay in Perú and to protect the vulnerable communities you will be working with throughout your volunteer stay with us.
+No, a vaccination against COVID-19 is not obligatory, but still recommend, both for protecting yourself during your stay in Perú and to protect the vulnerable communities you will be working with throughout your volunteer stay with us.

 6. Do I need international health insurance ?

 Yes, we require that you are covered by an international health insurance plan throughout your volunteer stay with us.

 We ask that volunteers have a good conversational level of Spanish (B1).
 At Intiwawa our working language is Spanish so the better your language skills, the more you will profit from your experience.
 You also have the opportunity to take extra language classes whilst in Arequipa or before your stay with us through our partnership with Perú Language School, who provide Intiwawa volunteers with reduced fees for their language classes (remote or presential in Lima).
 Please email our volunteer coordinator for more information.

 You can choose your accommodation, there are many options for airbnbs and hostels/hotels in Arequipa.
 Due to our collaboration with Intihouse, our volunteers have access to reduced prices if they choose to stay there.
 Intihouse is located in the heart of Arequipa, and most of our international volunteers choose to live there – only a few minutes’ walk from the central square.
 Please keep in mind that there are rules that need to be followed if you choose to live at Intihouse during your volunteer stay with us.

 Our main project is located in San Isidro – roughly an hour’s bus ride in public transportation from Arequipa’s city center.
 The journey costs 2 soles in total each way.
 We also work with communities in the traditional village of Coporaque near the Colca Canyon – located a 3 and a half hour journey each way, and costing around 15-20 soles each way.